marcouberti/mockandroidasynctask/README.md

-# mockandroidasynctask
+# Android AsyncTask Mocking
-How to mock Android AsyncTask during testing
+How to mock Android AsyncTask during testing without the use of external mocking library (Mockito, Power Mock, etc...)